philipstubbs13/sql-challenge/README.md

 * For the department and dept_emp tables, dept_emp can belong to one or many departments, and a department can have one or many dept_emp.
 So, this is a many (department) to many (dept_emp) relationship.
 In the dept_emp table, dept_no is a foreign key that references the departments table.
 * For the dept_manager and department tables, dept_manager can belong to one or many departments, and a department can have one or many dept_manager.
 So, this is a many (department) to many(dept_manager)relationship.
 In the dept_manager table, dept_no is a foreign key that references the departments table.
 * For the dept_manager and employees tables, employee can be dept_manager of zero, one, or many departments or be dept_manager of different departments over time.
 So, this is a zero or many (dept_manager) to one (employee) relationship.
-In the dept_manager table, emp_no is a foreigh key that references the employees table.
+In the dept_manager table, emp_no is a foreign key that references the employees table.
 * For the salaries and employee tables, an employee can have one or many salary numbers over time.
-So, this is a one or many (salaries) to one (employee) relationship.
+So, this is a one or many (salaries) to one (employees) relationship.
 In the salaries table, emp_no is a foreign key that references the employees table.
 * For the titles and employee tables, an employee can have one or many titles.
 So, this is a one or many (titles) to one (employee) relationship.
 In the titles table, emp_no is a foreign key that references the employees table.
 * In the employees table, emp_no is a primary key.